nathancharlesjones/Comparison-of-OOP-techniques-in-C/README.md

 A collection of ways to use OOP techniques in C, organized from least to most complicated.
 Each folder demonstrates and briefly describes a different technique which (mostly) build upon one another.

+The complexity skyrockets after Project 3c, so that's probably the last one I would consider using in any of my projects (if I have to debug something, I want it to be the thing I'm trying to build, not the framework I'm relying on to work).
+This limits any OOP-style programming to just abstract data types (as opposed to a full inheritance structure), but so far I haven't found a strong need for the latter.

 ## References

 - "OOP in C" by Miro Samek